decomplexity/SendOauth2/README.md

 *Why wrap?* Non-trivial websites typically use email at many points (Contact pages, purchase confirmations, PayPal IPNs and so on), and incorporating PHPMailer invocation code and mail settings in each such page is a pain, especially if OAuth2 is set up to use a different Client Secret (and possibly even a different Client ID) for each point  - which is the recommended secure approach.

 **NOTE: the zip and tar.gz files assume that the constituent PHP class files are placed in the PARENT of /vendor.
-When SendOauth2 is released on Packagist for installation by Composer, installation will locate them within /vendor in the usual way**.
+When SendOauth2 is released on Packagist for installation by Composer, installation will locate them within /vendor in the usual way (and a few redundant 'requires' will be removed)**.

 **1. CLASSES**
 SendOauth2 consists of four PHP classes held in PHP files of those names: